picmi-standard/picmi/README.md

 # PICMI

-The *Particle-In-Cell Modeling Interface* (**PICMI**) standards establish conventions for the naming and structuring of input files for Particle-In-Cell and particle accelerator simulations.
+The *Particle-In-Cell Modeling Interface* (**PICMI**) standard establishes conventions for the naming and structuring of input files for Particle-In-Cell simulations.

 The goal of the standard is to propose a set (or dictionary) of names and definitions that can be used in simulations, with as little changes as possible between codes.